digitalfortress-tech/typeahead-standalone/README.md

 ```
 As seen above, each template takes a callback that must return a `string` which is later interpreted as HTML.

-Each template is wrapped in a `div` element with its corresponding class. i.e.
+Each template is wrapped in a `div` element with a corresponding class. i.e.
 - `header` => class `tt-header`
 - `footer` => class `tt-footer`
 - `suggestion` => class `tt-suggestion`